 Careers Education, Information and Guidance is an essential part of helping our young people grow and mature into confident young adults.
-Having an aim or idea (no matter how vague) about what you want to be or do in the future is really important motivator for any stage of life, however even more so for our students.
+Having an aim or idea (no matter how vague) about what you want to be or do in the future is really important motivator for any stage of life, however even more so for our young people.
 As such, we run a number of initiatives, events and strategies to support our students to make informed decisions about their future.
-We are working towards achieving the Gatsby benchmarks fully by 2020; a framework of 8 guidelines that define the best careers provision in schools and colleges.
+We are working towards achieving the Gatsby benchmarks fully by 2020.
 The following is a selection of some of the activities we have offered.
-Further details of our careers programme can be found in the careers programme link at the bottom of the page.
+However, further details on our career programme can be found in the careers programme link at the bottom of the page.

-- Independent advice and guidance to all Year 11 and students in Year 9 who would benefit from this.
+- Independent advice and Guidance to all Year 11 students and students in Year 9 who would benefit from this

 - A well-resourced careers Library